microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/DevOps/D365-DevOps-Fundamentals.md

-# Introduction to DevOps for Dynamics 365
+# Introduction to DevOps for Dynamics 365 Customer Engagement

 In this blog series, we will explore building out DevOps processes and practices for Dynamics 365 Customer Engagement (CE) by following the growth of our fictional company Contoso University.
 If you want to learn the